 ERICA HRUBY grew up near Boston, Massachusetts, U.S.A.
-She holds a degree in linguistics from Northeastern University and a certificate in marketing from California State University.
+She holds a B.Sc. in linguistics from Northeastern University and a certificate in marketing from California State University.

 Hruby currently serves as Managing Editor for Leonardo and Leonardo Music Journal, the academic, peer-reviewed journals of the International Society for the Arts, Sciences, and Technology.
 Producing six journal issues per year, she provides strategic leadership in the areas of publications and product development, developing journal content in conjunction with the executive editor, editors in chief, and editorial board members.